Q&AZ: There are dozens of Arizona judges on my ballot. How do I know who to vote for?

 The 33 members of the Commission then each vote on whether or not the judge meets judicial performance standards.

 Almost all of the Maricopa County Superior Court judges received unanimous support from the commission.
-Juvenile Court Judge Jo Lynn Gentry was the lowest-ranked judge in Maricopa County, with 81% of commissioners agreeing that she met judicial performance standards.
+Criminal Judge Stephen M. Hopkins was the lowest-ranked judge in Maricopa County, with 32% of commissioners agreeing that he met judicial performance standards.

 All Arizona Supreme Court justices and Appeals Court judges received unanimous support from the commission.